Line

 - A line divides a plane into two equal parts (since a plane extends indefinitely too).

-- Two planes can only either be parallel, or intersect along a line
+Line lies on plane P and divides it into two equal regions. - Two planes can only either be parallel, or intersect along a line

 - If two planes intersect, their intersection is a line.

-- If two lines are perpendicular to the same plane, the two lines must be parallel (as long as they are not the same line)
+Planes P and Q intersect at line m. - If two lines are perpendicular to the same plane, the two lines must be parallel (as long as they are not the same line)

 - If two planes are perpendicular to the same line, the two planes must be parallel (as long as they are not the same plane)